cthierst/OpenAlexVs.PostgreSQL/README.md

 -   `writexl`

 ## Downloading Data
-All data is pulled from OpenAlex and World of Science.
+All data is pulled from OpenAlex and Web of Science.
 No other data is needed.

 ## Resources
 Using these tools and learning to code is difficult.
 We have provided some resources here to help you get started: